VinceIngram07/StressViz/README.md

 ## License

-Information about the license your project uses.
-If your project is open source, you might want to include a copy of the license in your repository.
+This project is licensed under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for details.

 # Why Use Our Product